-The accompanying unaudited condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP"), reflect the accounts of Sarepta Therapeutics, Inc. and its wholly-owned subsidiaries.
+The accompanying unaudited condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP"), reflect the accounts of Sarepta and its wholly-owned subsidiaries.
 All intercompany transactions between and among its consolidated subsidiaries have been eliminated.
 Management has determined that the Company operates in one segment: discovering, developing, manufacturing and delivering therapies to patients with rare diseases.

-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes for the year ended December 31, 2019 which are contained in the Company's Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission on February 26, 2020.
-The results for the three months ended March 31, 2020 are not necessarily indicative of the results to be expected for the full year.
+In the opinion of the Company's management, all adjustments of a normal recurring nature necessary for a fair presentation have been reflected.
+Certain financial information that is normally included in annual financial statements prepared in accordance with GAAP, but that is not required for interim reporting purposes, has been omitted.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes for the year ended December 31, 2019 which are contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the U.S. Securities and Exchange Commission on February 26, 2020.
+The results for the three and nine months ended September 30, 2020 are not necessarily indicative of the results to be expected for the full year.